A tutorial to higher rankings for WordPress sites

 The Yoast SEO Premium analysis makes it easier to optimize your post thanks to word forms, synonyms, and related keyphrases.
 Not only that, but Yoast SEO also comes with a Semrush integration that helps you find related keyphrases — including volume and trend data.

 In most cases, your post’s URL should probably contain your focus keyphrase, so that it’s obvious what your page is about from the link.
 That said, you should always try and keep your permalinks short, descriptive, and clean — don’t put unnecessary words in for the sake of it!

 Before you publish new posts or pages, you may also wish to consider removing ‘function words‘ from your permalink.
 These are words like “a”, “and”, and “the”.
 When done carefully, this may make your permalinks more readable, and easier to use or link to.
 Posts with especially long titles may benefit from this approach.

 For posts that you have already published, we’d recommend being careful when changing permalinks.
 If people have already linked to your pages, changing the URLs may make a mess.
 Even though WordPress will sometimes redirect users to the new location (the redirect manager in Yoast SEO Premium handles this automatically and more reliably), changing URLs can impact performance.

 Each page’s title — the contents of the HTML

 <title> tag — can be one of the most important factors for ranking well in search results.
 Not only is it the literal title of the tab or browser window, but it’s also the first line people see in the search results.
-It describes what your page is, or is about, and acts as an advert which encourages users to click.
+It describes what your page is or is about and acts as an advert that encourages users to click.

-It’s critical that you think about the structure of your titles, as well as the content of the title on each individual page.
+You must think about the structure of your titles, as well as the content of the title on each page.
 Typically, it’s worth considering that: